maxwells/bootstrap-tags/README.md

 	--> JS files are located in bootstrap-tags/dist, CSS files in bootstrap-tags/css

 ## Features
-- Support for Bootstrap 2.3.2 or 3+
+- Support for Bootstrap 2.3.2 and 3+
 - Autosuggest (for typing or activated by pressing the down key when empty)
 - Bootstrap Popovers (for extended information on a tag)
 - Exclusions (denial of a specified list)
 - Filters (allowance of only a specified list)
 - Placeholder prompts
 - Uses bootstrap button-[type] class styling (customizing your bootstrap will change tag styles accordingly)
-- Extensible with custom functions (eg, on successful tag addition, key presses, exclusions)
+- Extensible with custom functions (eg, before/after tag addition/deletion, key presses, exclusions)
-- Not tested on many browsers yet.
-Uses some HTML5 stuff, so no promises

 ## Implementation
 	<div id="my-tag-list" class="tag-list"><div class="tags"></div></div>